Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion

 The IGBM is described by the It\^o SDE

 where $\tau,\sigma>0$, $\mu \in \mathbb{R}$ and $W=(W(t))_{t \geq 0}$ is a standard Wiener process defined on the probability space $(\Omega,\mathcal{F},\mathbb{P})$ with a filtration $\mathcal{F}=(\mathcal{F}(t))_{t \geq 0}$ generated by $W$.
 The initial value $Y_0$ is either a deterministic non-negative constant or an $\mathcal{F}(0)$-measurable non-negative random variable with finite second moment.
-Since \eqref{IGBM1} is a linear and autonomous SDE, a unique strong solution process $Y=(Y(t))_{t \geq 0}$ exists \cite{Arnold1974,Mao2011}.
+Since~\eqref{IGBM1} is a linear and autonomous SDE, a unique strong solution process $Y=(Y(t))_{t \geq 0}$ exists \cite{Arnold1974,Mao2011}.
 The solution of the homogeneous SDE (if $\mu=0$) corresponds to the well-known GBM.
-Applying the variation of constants formula \cite{Mao2011} to \eqref{IGBM1}, which represents its unique solution in terms of the embedded GBM, yields
+The solution of the inhomogeneous equation can be expressed in terms of the embedded GBM.
+In particular, applying the variation of constants formula \cite{Mao2011} to \eqref{IGBM1} yields

 \paragraph{Conditional and asymptotic mean and variance} Since $Y_0$ has finite second moment, the mean and variance of the strong solution process $Y$, conditioned on the initial value $Y_0$, exist.
 They are explicitly known \cite{Barone2005,Donofrio2018,Zhao2009} and given by